 Installing on GitLab

-GitLab is currently only available when hosted on AWS
+GitLab is currently only available when hosted on AWS.

 Aspect Workflows requires a token to authenticate API calls to GitLab.

-Login to GitLab and navigate to Preferences -> Access Tokens.
-Click "Add new token", give a name, select an expiration date and provide it with the api
+Login to GitLab and navigate to Preferences > Access Tokens.
+Click Add new token, give it a name, select an expiration date, and provide it with the api

 scope.
-Then click "Create personal access token".
+Then click Create personal access token.

 To confirm the token is working correctly, try using this curl